 The go-to ingredient that’s found in almost every beauty vitamin formulation, biotin has long been associated with long, strong tresses.
 The body needs biotin, also known as vitamin B7, to metabolize fats and proteins.
 Because it’s partially responsible for new cell production, biotin gained a reputation for hair and skin health.
 But unless you’re severely deficient, there’s very little evidence that proves it encourages hair growth or younger-looking skin.

 Vitamin E is right up there with biotin on the list of beauty vitamins that most people know about—it seems like any moisturizer or multivitamin worth its salt lists the antioxidant on its ingredient list.
 But vitamin E has a downright dangerous side.
-True, it does have antioxidant abilities, but it seems that taking it in supplement or applying it topically to skin have negative side effects.
+True, it does have antioxidant abilities, but it seems that taking it in supplement or applying it topically to the skin can have negative side effects.
 In 2005, researchers from Johns Hopkins Medical Institutions found that taking high dosages of vitamin E increased mortality rates (yikes!) and had zero impact on skin and hair.
 And the topical vitamin E oil that’s supposed to fade the appearance of scars and help skin heal more quickly?
-One study proved it actually made them worse, and caused skin rashes in nearly 33 percent of people who participated in the study.
+One study proved it actually made them worse and caused skin rashes in nearly 33 percent of people who participated in the study.

 There’s a reason beauty editors everywhere love retinol products—they really work.
 Retinol is one of the most powerful anti-aging and smoothing ingredients around because it encourages cell turnover and the growth of new skin cells.
 And topical retinol is derived from vitamin A … so we should be taking a vitamin A supplement, right?